|Next Meeting Agenda||Meeting Notes|

 May 2, 2016

 Rick Just worked for the Idaho Department of Parks and Recreation for 29 years, about half as communications manager for the agency and half as chief of planning.
-He has served on boards for the Learning Lab of Boise, ANSER Charter School, the National Association of Recreation Resource Planners, the Presto Preservation Association, and the Society of Outdoor Recreation Professionals.
-Rick is the coordinator of the Idaho Recreation and Tourism Initiative.
+He has served on boards for the Learning Lab of Boise, ANSER Charter School, the National Association of Recreation Resource Planners, the Presto Preservation Association, the Idaho Writers Guild, and the Society of Outdoor Recreation Professionals.
 He has written several books, and served as the editor of the 100 Years: Idaho and its Parks, the centennial history of the state park system in Idaho.
-His newest book, a photo history of Idaho's state parks, will be out in the spring.

 Christine Certschen has long been involved as a natural resources educator and scholarly writer.
 She has served on the board of the Ketchum-Sun Valley Ski and Heritage Museum, been the director of the Idaho State University Blaine County Center, was president and executive secretary of the Idaho Environmental Education Association, and was the founding director of the Sawtooth Science Institute.
 She was a collaborator and steering committee member in the founding of the Master Naturalist program through the Idaho Department of Fish and Game.